 ‘Pick it up!’

-Tate grabs the small, now relatively clean bundle and holds it up for Taïga to wrap a clean linen, or rather one of Jupiter’s soft night shirts, around.
+Tate grabs the small, now relatively clean bundle and holds it up for Taïga to wrap one of Jupiter’s soft night shirts, around.

 ‘It seems to be a girl, ma’am.’
 He smiles and spits some tobacco on the ground, before tenderly putting the little screaming bundle into Elspeth’s waiting arms.

 With trembling lips, Elspeth kisses the tiny head and the baby stops screaming, looking up in wonder at her mother.
-Taïga brushes away a tear and swallows.
-She leans in towards Derek when he puts his arm around her, feeling happy and exhausted.
-Overcome by emotion he kisses her cheek.
+Taïga leans in towards Derek when he puts his arm around her, feeling happy and exhausted.
+Overcome by emotion he kisses her cheek and she brushes away a tear and swallows.
 Nobody says anything, filled by the magic of the moment.

 ‘Do you really think we’ll make it back before the trailers?’